jnozzi/cocoadev.com/markdown/QuickAutoreleaseQuestion.md

 *Hm, ok.
 I have to say this answer would make autorelease pretty useless to me.
 I don't know, but I don't feel safe using something that will be release *some time* in the (near) future.
 Maybe my code works on my machine, but will it also work on a slower machine?
 Or a faster one?*

 Don't get confused between the concepts of "released" and "deallocated".
-As long as you have sent a [yourObject retain] message to yourObject immediately after receiving an autoreleased reference to it, you should be fine -- you have incremented the retain count before the General/RunLoop has had a chance to decrement it.
-In other words, when you send the [yourObject retain] message, the retain count of yourObject is greater than one, so even if the General/AutoReleasePool releases yourObject immediately after your method block (reducing its retain count by one), yourObject still has a retain count of at least one, so it won't be deallocated.
-You do *not* need to know exactly when the "release" message will be sent to yourObject by the General/AutoReleasePool.
-(In a non-multithreaded context.)  -- General/ErikPrice
+As long as you have sent a [yourObject retain] message to yourObject immediately after receiving an autoreleased reference to it, you should be fine -- you have incremented the retain count before the RunLoop has had a chance to decrement it.
+In other words, when you send the [yourObject retain] message, the retain count of yourObject is greater than one, so even if the AutoReleasePool releases yourObject immediately after your method block (reducing its retain count by one), yourObject still has a retain count of at least one, so it won't be deallocated.
+You do *not* need to know exactly when the "release" message will be sent to yourObject by the AutoReleasePool.
+(In a non-multithreaded context.)  -- ErikPrice

 ----
 Just to clarify on that multithreading comment, you don't have to worry that your objects will explode just because your app contains multiple threads.
 When passing objects between threads, the right way to handle them is to retain them in the "sender" thread, then autorelease in the "receiver".
 This way you're completely isolated from when the "sender" pops his autorelease pool and you never have any weird timing issues.
-Apple does this with all cross-thread communications (think     performSelectorOnMainThread:, General/DistributedObjects) and your code should too, if you ever write such a thing.
+Apple does this with all cross-thread communications (think     performSelectorOnMainThread:, DistributedObjects) and your code should too, if you ever write such a thing.